chengdada123/Proxmox-VE-for-WHMCS/README.md

 **You must have a root account to use the Module at all.** Configured via WHMCS > Servers.

 This is configured in the `pam` realm.
-We may allow overriding in v1.3.x/v1.4.x. #117

 #### Credentials: VNC user for Console Access only